isabella232/journey-optimizer-learn.en/help/set-up-decision-management/create-tags.md

 ---
 # Create tags

-This video shows how to create tags in [!DNL Offer Decisioning].
+Learn how to create tags in [!DNL Offer Decisioning].
 Tags are optional building block components of offers.
 They can be used to organize offers and group them in dynamic collections.

 >[!VIDEO](https://video.tv.adobe.com/v/329374?quality=12&learn=on)